How to create environment configurations in Codefresh

 Sharing the environment URL

-After you successfully spin up a composition, click the Environments view icon in the left pane, to view the record for the running environment and all containers for the environment.
+After you successfully spin up a composition, click the Running compositions tab from the Compositions item in the left pane, to view a record for the running environment and all containers for the environment.

 Click the Hashtag icon to share your environment with your team.